Chafyn/tech-writing-portfolio/docs/deepl-glossaries/index.md

 # DeepL — Create and Manage Glossaries

-> Learn how to create, populate, and use DeepL glossaries for consistent terminology.

-!!! note "Who is this for?"
-    Translators and technical writers who need term consistency across projects.
+DeepL glossaries let you create a list of terms that should always be translated in a certain way.
+This is useful if you want product names, UI labels, or special terminology to stay consistent.

 ---

 ## Prerequisites

-- DeepL account (Free or Pro)
+- A DeepL account (Free or Pro)
-- Browser access
-- Optional: API key (for the API example)
+- A web browser
+- (Optional) A DeepL **API key** if you want to try the advanced automation example

 ---

-## Create a Glossary
+## Step 1 — Create a Glossary

+1. Log in to **DeepL**.
+2. In the left panel, click **Glossaries**.
+3. Click **New glossary**.
+4. Give your glossary a name and choose the language pair (e.g., English → German).
+5. Click **Create**.

 <figure>
   <img src="images/create-glossary.png" alt="DeepL Glossary creation dialog">
   <figcaption>Create a new glossary from DeepL's Glossary panel.</figcaption>
 </figure>

-1. Open **DeepL** and go to **Glossaries**.
-2. Click **New glossary** and provide a name and language pair.
-3. Click **Create**.

-!!! tip "Naming convention"
+!!! tip
-    Use a project prefix (e.g., `ACME_UI_en-de`) to keep glossaries organized.
+    Use a clear name such as `ProjectName_UI_en-de` so you can easily find it later.

 ---

-## Add Entries
+## Step 2 — Add Entries

 You can add terms in two ways:

 - **Manually** (best for a few terms)
 - **Using a file** (best for many terms at once)

 === "Add Manually"
     1. Click **Add entry**.
-    2. Enter the **Source term** and the **Target term**.
+    2. Type the **Source term** (the word you want to translate) and the **Target term** (the translation).
-    3. (Optional) Add a **Comment** to explain special cases.
+    3. (Optional) Add a **Comment** for notes.
     4. Click **Save**.

-    !!! tip "When to use this"
+    !!! tip
-        Use the manual option if you only need to add a handful of terms.
+        Choose this option if you only have a handful of terms.

 === "Upload from a File"
-    DeepL also allows you to copy/paste a list of terms from a **CSV file**.
+    DeepL also allows you to copy and paste a list of terms from a **CSV file**.

     > **What is a CSV file?**
-    A CSV is just a simple text file where each line contains information separated by commas.
+    A CSV is a very simple table stored as text, where each line contains values separated by commas.
-    For example:
+    You can create one in Excel or Google Sheets and **export it as CSV**.

+    **CSV format example:**
     ```text
     source_term,target_term,comment
     file,Datei,UI label